TangoEnSkai/tangoenskai.github.io/cv.md

 ### 2018

+**J. Hahn**.
+2018.
+Intelligent User Interface: Human-Computer Interaction with Artificial Intelligence. _GEDES Workshop on Students’ Activities_, GEDES, Department of Transdisciplinary Science and Engineering, Tokyo Institute of Technology.

+**J. Hahn**.
+2018.
+The Importance of Transdisciplinary Research for Potential Universal Design of Bins. _In proceeding of the Tenth Multidisciplinary International Student Workshop (MISW2018)_, Asia Oceania Top University League on Engineering (AOTULE), Tokyo, Japan

 **J. HAN**.
 2018.
-Pair Matching: Transdisciplinary Study for Introducing Computational Intelligence to Guide Dog Associations.
-In Proceedings of the 23rd international conference on Intelligent user interfaces (IUI ’18).
+Pair Matching: Transdisciplinary Study for Introducing Computational Intelligence to Guide Dog Associations. _In Proceedings of the 23rd international conference on Intelligent user interfaces (IUI ’18)_.
 ACM, Tokyo, Japan

 ### 2015

 **J. HAN**, et al., 2015.
-“An evaluation on accuracy of UAVs’ autonomous landing using GPS sensor module.”
-In KIISE(Korean Institute of Information Scientists and Engineers) winter symposium 2015
+An evaluation on accuracy of UAVs’ autonomous landing using GPS sensor module. _In KIISE(Korean Institute of Information Scientists and Engineers) winter symposium 2015_, KIISE Pyeongchang, Republic of Korea

 ---